 Supplies For Illness

 Sadly, sometimes our pets become ill.
-This can be the flu or a bug, or can be a result of poisoning.
+This can be from the flu or a bug, or even the result of poisoning.
 Several foods and plants can be dangerous if ingested by pets and require immediate attention.
 Always be aware of the signs of potential illness or poisoning such as lethargy, uncoordinated movements, excessive drinking, and excessive panting.
 Pet first aid should be administered if you suspect illness.
 Be prepared to care for your pet with these simple items to keep in your pet medical supply kit.

 - Charcoal - If you suspect that your pet has been exposed to a toxin or a poison, charcoal tablets can help neutralize the toxin when medication is not available.
 These can be applied directly to a wound, in the event of a bite, or can be applied to other locations on the body that may have been exposed to a poisonous substance.
 Of course, always consult a veterinary expert first before administering to ensure you are using the appropriate dose.